 The trays can be secured to the child seat with a buckle.
 Think of an airplane tray for your car!

 Collapsible water bottle

-We hope you liked our ideas for travel gifts for children.
-Do you have any other suggestions for gifts for kids that travel?
+We hope you liked our gift guide for the little traveler.
+Do you have any other suggestions for travel experience gifts for kids that travel?
 Leave us a reply below!